An adventure on Central Brittany's cyclepaths

 NEW for 2019

-A gentle meander on the cycleways of central Brittany - Maximum 30 miles – average 18 miles – very, very easy and traffic free
+A gentle meander on the cycleways of central Brittany - Maximum 30 miles – average 18 miles – very, very easy and traffic free so perfect for children.

 Day 1 - our base to Pontivy 40 km - almost all cyclepath

 After getting sorted a very short ride to the gorgeous site of Bon Repos with it's Abbey, bars and picnic area where assuming you arrive on Saturday you get to see the Sunday morning market and buy an enormous picnic before setting off on the converted railway path following the north of the Lac de Guerledan and thence to Mur de Bretagne which makes a good stop for lunch.
 You then drop down to the Nantes-brest canal and follow it's meandering way to the Napoleonic town of Pontivy.
 The campsite is in the centre of the town so you can have a good walk around and explore, and though it is Sunday you'll still find places to eat open.